keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 26：Rocker control light.md

 5.  **Circuit Diagram and Wiring Diagram**

 We just read the value of the joystick module.
 Now we need to do something with the joystick module and RGB, connecting according to the following diagram.

 ![](/media/000ec2c5dae0b0d5368569abbd026f35.png)

 ![](/media/68601044f75ee6840f0b97cad9bea891.png)

-6.  **Text Code**
+6.  **Test Code**

 The code used in this project is saved in the file KS3025 Keyestudio Raspberry Pi Pico Learning Kit Complete Edition\\2.
-Windows System\\1.
+Windows System\\1.Python\_Tutorial\\2.
-Python\_Tutorial\\2.
 Python Projects\\Project 26：Rocker control light.
 You can move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
 Python Projects.

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-26：Rocker control light”.
-And double left-click the“Project 26：Rocker
+Python Projects”→“Project 26：Rocker control light”.
+And double left-click the“Project 26：Rocker control light.py”.
-control light.py”.

 ![](/media/2195ead04e28141ca028bb7a6aecb1c3.png)